Michael Bennett (running back): Tampa Bay Buccaneers

 On October 16, 2007, the Buccaneers acquired Bennett from the Chiefs after injuries to running backs Carnell Williams and Michael Pittman.
 His first touchdown as a Buccaneer came in Week 8 of the 2007 season against the Jacksonville Jaguars off a 19-yard swing pass run.

 On February 15, 2008, Bennett re-signed with the Buccaneers in lieu of becoming an unrestricted free agent.
 Bennett was released on November 11 when Carnell Williams was activated from the PUP list.

 San Diego Chargers

 Bennett was claimed off waivers by the San Diego Chargers on November 12, 2008.
 The team released linebacker Derek Smith to make room for him on the roster.
 He was released on March 4, 2010.
 During the 2009 season with San Diego, Bennett played in six games, rushing 23 times for 65 yards, and catching six passes for 65 yards.

 Oakland Raiders

 Bennett signed with the Oakland Raiders on May 6, 2010.
 He was released on September 5, 2011.
 During the 2010 season with Oakland, he gained 11 yards rushing and nine yards receiving while playing in seven games.

+Legal Troubles

+In 2012, Bennett pleaded guilty to wire fraud in connection with a tax refund fraud scheme.
+Former Raiders and New York Giants defensive tackle William Joseph and former Syracuse player Louis Gacheline also pleaded guilty in relation to the scheme.

+While on parole for his 2012 conviction, Bennett was again arressted in 2015 as part of a plot involving the theft of trust documents from his child’s grandparents and using the information to take out two loans.
+He pled no contest and in 2017 and was sentenced to 5 years in prison for the crime.